BC Wildfire Animal Evacuation Support - BC SPCA

 Q: I can foster dogs, cats and/or other small animals, how can I help?

-A: If you are interested in becoming a foster volunteer, please visit here to learn more about this opportunity and to apply to become a foster volunteer.
-Once we receive your application, one of our Regional Volunteer Engagement Coordinators will connect with you regarding the next steps.
+A: If you are interested in becoming a foster volunteer, please visit here for more information and to apply to foster.
+Once we receive your application, one of our Regional Volunteer Engagement Coordinators will connect with you regarding the next steps in our fast track onboarding process for Emergency Response.

 Q: I have land to foster livestock, how can I help?